downingbots/ALSET/README.md

 ROS is a good place to start with real robots, but you'll eventually hit the limits of what custom software can achieve.
 Robot perception is still not solved and the best human-designed algorithms leave a lot to be desired.
 My hope is that RL can adapt to handle low-end hardware and fill some of the intelligence void in robotics.
 Unfortunately, RL presents its own set of challenges.
 I want to learn these challenges and try to solve subsets of these open-end research problems.

-SIR_jetbot_the_first addresses several lessons learned the hard way.
+ALSET addresses several lessons learned the hard way.
   - Over time, I've become convinced that inexpensive Robot Arms should have camera attached directly to the arm and use RL for digital servoing.
 SIR_jetbot1 does this with its only sensor - the RPi camera on its gripper (just below the "wrist").
-  - SIR_jetbot1 does discrete moves to avoid realtime processing and also to handle low-end hardware limitions (mcp23017 communication rate).
+  - ALSET does discrete moves to avoid realtime processing and also to handle low-end hardware limitions (mcp23017 communication rate).
   - The on-board Jetson is the most expensive component.
 Total price of the whole robot is a few hundred dollars.
   - Use imitation-learning to reduce amount of RL episodes that you have to run.